KTrain5169/neuro-sdk-docs/src/content/docs/base/techniques/memory_dummy.md

 }
 ```

-This should theoretically allow Neuro to remember stuff with less reliance on her (admittedly sometimes goldfish) memory.
+This should theoretically allow Neuro to reason stuff with less reliance on her (admittedly sometimes goldfish) memory, similar to reasoning models.
+There isn't really necessarily a name or description you should use, the point of the action is to allow Neuro to write stuff *somewhere*.